NCCE/teachcomputing.org/doc/partners_api_integration.md

 Because we have to do this two step process we end up calling the same endpoints in fairly quick succession.
 There is caching in place on the API calls however so we should be pulling data from cache for the duplicate requests.

+As we are running this process in the middle of the night UK time it is unlikely there will be any changes to the data between checking for user information and updating the users progress.